 “You fully reject the Teachings of God in order to keep your own traditions.
 For Moses said, ‘Honor your father and your mother,’ and ‘Whoever curses their father or mother – let him die.’
 But you say, ‘If a man says to his father or mother, ‘whatever I have that would help you is corban – that is to say, an offering to God – you no longer allow him to do anything for his father or mother – thus making the Teachings of God invalid through your tradition that you have proclaimed – and many similar things you do.”
-(Mark 7:9-13)Jesus is making a point about how the Jewish teachers of his time were turning their backs on the true teachings of the Prophets and turning their teachings into empty rituals.
+(Mark 7:9-13)Jesus is making a point about how the institutional teachers of his time were turning their backs on the true teachings of the Prophets and turning their teachings into empty rituals.

 The above translation from the Lost Gospels of Jesus clarifies his statement.

 Moses' teaching was not the central teaching or issue Jesus was discussing.
 This is evidenced by the word γάρ (gar), which is being translated to "For" here.
 It is a word that is used to affirm the previous statement.
 It is like saying, "for example" in modern English.

 This is also evidenced by Jesus' phrase, "and many similar things you do."

 The point is that Jesus is speaking of how the sectarian temple institution had created various rituals that departed from the spirit of the instructions given by those representatives of God (Prophets) that came before them.

 Again, ironically and despite Jesus' teachings, this problem also exists today among the various sectarian institutions that claim to represent Jesus: They have also created various rituals; yet fail to follow Jesus' primary teachings, namely, to love and serve the Supreme Being.

 Moses' instruction on honoring parentsJesus uses an example explaining how the sectarian temple institution had departed from Moses' teachings.